MJKWoolnough/gedcom/README.md

 }
 ```

-HeaderDataSource is a GEDCOM structure type
+HeaderDataSource is a GEDCOM structure type.

 #### type HeaderPlace